sajari/sdk-js/README.md

 The Sajari Javascript SDK provides a basic API for querying Sajari search services from web browsers.

-If you are want to create a search UI for your website then checkout our [React SDK](https://www.github.com/sajari/sajari-sdk-react) or generate a search interface from our [Console](https://www.sajari.com/console).
+If you want to quickly create a search UI for your website then we recommend checking out our [React SDK](https://www.github.com/sajari/sajari-sdk-react) or generating a search interface from our [Console](https://www.sajari.com/console).

 ## Table of Contents